crowdfavorite-mirrors/wp-list-category-posts/readme.txt

 Contributors: fernandobt
 Donate Link: http://picandocodigo.net/programacion/wordpress/list-category-posts-wordpress-plugin-english/#support
 Tags: list, categories, posts, cms
-Requires at least: 2.8
+Requires at least: 3.3
 Tested up to: 3.5
-Stable tag: 0.27
+Stable tag: 0.28

 == Description ==
 List Category Posts allows you to list posts from a category into a post/page using the [catlist] shortcode.

 The shortcode accepts a category name or id, the order in which you want the posts to display, and the number of posts to display.
 You can also display the post author, date, excerpt, custom field values, even the content!
 The [catlist] shortcode can be used as many times as needed with different arguments on each post/page.
+Please **read the [documentation on how to use it](http://wordpress.org/extend/plugins/list-category-posts/other_notes/)**.

 **Customization**: The different elements to display con be styled with CSS. you can define an HTML tag to wrap the element with, and a CSS class for this tag.
 Check [Other Notes](http://wordpress.org/extend/plugins/list-category-posts/other_notes/) for usage.